hnbharre/DiseasePredictionViaSymptoms-Harshal-and-PrathmeshWagh/README.md

 ## Initial setup
 1. Fork this project to your Github account.
-2. Locally clone your forked version to begin working on the project.
+2. Locally clone or download your forked version to begin working on the project.

 ## Prerequisites